 The original comment to which this is a reply is found on About Clare Spark.
 Rereading my answer, I thought that this was a mercifully concise statement of my positions on numerous other blogs.
 I have added some sentences, here and there.

 First, on “the money power.”
 It is not that the power of money itself that determines our prosperity or poverty, but monetary policy, as Niall Ferguson has shown in book after book, most recently The Ascent of Money, and in The War of the World and also his book on the Rothschilds.
 You might want to read Maynard Keynes book, The Economic Consequences of the Peace on this subject.
-Had different arrangements for German reparations been made during the settlement after the Great War all subsequent history would have been different.
-For one who is concerned about mass death, as you obviously are, this book is crucial.
+Had different arrangements for German reparations been made during the settlement after the Great War all subsequent history would have been different, he argued, with sharp disagreement from Niall Ferguson.
+For those who think about mass death, this debate is crucial.

 What I have said in my various blogs is that “the Jews” should be left out of it.
 Criticize capitalism to your heart’s content, but as long as the image of a fat Jewish plutocrat with his claws encircling the globe or, with his hypersexuality, polluting innocent Christian or Muslim womanhood inhabits the political imagination, there can be no progress, any more than a belief that this world is controlled by the Devil.

-Second, the question of “material forces.”
-This sounds like standard Marxist boiler plate to me.
+Second, the question of “material forces” as determinants of history, this could be standard Marxist boiler plate to me.
 To be sure, material conditions are very important, but so are the decisions made by individual leaders.
-Had Woodrow Wilson used his influence at the Versailles conference of 1919 to stop the excessively punitive ambitions of France and the U.K. [Keynes, see also Skidelsky vol.3], there might not have been a second world war with all its horrific suffering and lingering effects.
+Some historians argue that had Woodrow Wilson used his influence at the Versailles conference of 1919 to stop the excessively punitive ambitions of France and the U.K. [Keynes, see also Skidelsky vol.3], there might not have been a second world war with all its horrific suffering and lingering effects.
 In thinking about diversity in the multicultural university, administrators could have, but did not, integrate the history of women and minorities into the general curriculum.
 Because they chose segregated departments of Women’s Studies or Ethnic Studies, they relieved white male professors of the necessity of thinking about these movements in a rigorous way and then teaching their students appropriately.
 So instead of creating a new synthesis, historians could ignore the woman question or the history of various peoples if they chose, for some other course would make up for their deficiencies.
 The most we got was “whiteness studies” that were no more than covers for Leninist anti-imperialist orthodoxy and yet another capitulation to anti-Western cultural nationalism (see the lethal influence of black liberation theology, and its shameless annexation of Martin Luther King, Jr. I wrote about this on the History News Network www.hnn.us/articles/48809.html.
 My favorite novel on the subject of New Left personal politics is William Herrick’s Love and Terror.)

 Finally, it seems to me that the feminists of the 1960s and 1970s (initially mocked by many New Leftists and militant black nationalists) were acceptable to these bohemians, primitivists, and mini-sultans as long as they joined the “anti-imperialist” Left on male terms.
 Hence the new feminists did not generally defend “the West” but instead attacked it (along with Israel, often), notwithstanding the deplorable condition of women in non-Western societies.
 This gave some on the Christian Right an opportunity to attack feminism as an assault upon the family.
 [I understand that this latter claim about feminists and the Left is impressionistic and based upon personal experience with prominent women in the arts during the 1970s and afterwards, not comprehensive statistical research.]